allenai/allennlp/tutorials/getting_started/another_model_example.md

 single vector, and then run a simple feed-forward network on those two vectors to get a label?
 Seems like a reasonable first thing to try.

-Ok, that model structure means we are going to have a few things that we'll want to be able to configure later - how exactly do I embed the words in the title and the abstract?
+That model structure means we are going to have a few things that we'll want to be able to configure later - how exactly do I embed the words in the title and the abstract?
 How do I combine the vector sequences into a single vector?
 How deep and wide should my feed-forward network be?
 Luckily, AllenNLP provides abstractions that encapsulate exactly these operations (and a few more